 Phymatous Rosacea: This changes the texture of the skin and makes it bumpy and thick.

-In case of chronic Rosacea, the redness on the face tends to become permanent.
+In case of chronic Rosacea, the redness on the face tends to become indefinite.

 Treatment: Dr. Nivedita Dadu uses various dermatological techniques to relieve you from Rosacea.
 There are different treatments for different skin types and different types of Rosacea.

 Oral and topical anti-inflammatory - For mild cases Dr. Nivedita Dadu suggest topical gels that work by constricting blood vessels and reducing inflammation.